Akuli/git-guide/branches.md

 * 78b197b create calculator.py
 ```

-As you can see, it just ends up looking messy if you want to force it to be sorted by time.
+As you can see, it just looks messy if you want to force it to be sorted by time.

 In my experience, this isn't a problem in practice.
 I don't usually care about which of two commits on different branches was created first;